-- (i) from and including the Interest Commencement Date up to but excluding the First Reset Date at the Initial Rate of Interest; - (ii) in the First Reset Period, at the First Reset Rate of Interest; and - (iii) for each Subsequent Reset Period thereafter (if any), at the relevant Subsequent Reset Rate of Interest.

-payable, subject as provided herein, in arrear on each Interest Payment Date.
+- (i) from and including the Interest Commencement Date up to but excluding the First Reset Date at the Initial Rate of Interest; - (ii) in the First Reset Period, at the First Reset Rate of Interest; and payable, subject as provided herein, in arrear on each Interest Payment Date.
 The amount of interest payable shall be determined in accordance with Condition 3(f) (Calculations).